-Ling 51/Psych 56L: Acquisition of Language
+LSci 51/Psych 56L: Acquisition of Language

 Lecture 5 Biological bases of language acquisition II

 Announcements

 Be working on the review questions and HW2

+Flipped class session next time!
+Be sure to watch the podcasts and look at the lecture notes on your own before trying to homework and review questions during class.

 The critical period hypothesis

-"critical period for language" = biologically determined period during which language acquisition must occur in order for language to be learned fully and correctly Other biologically determined deadlines:
+"critical period for language" = biologically determined period during which language acquisition must occur in order for language to be learned fully and correctly

+Other biologically determined deadlines:

-- imprinting: chicks & ducklings follow first thing they see forever (it's likely their mommy) visual cells in humans: if cells for both eyes don't receive visual input during the first year or so of life, they lose the ability to respond to visual input
+- imprinting: chicks & ducklings follow first thing they see forever (it's likely their mommy) - visual cells in humans: if cells for both eyes don't receive visual input during the first year or so of life, they lose the ability to respond to visual input

-"sensitive period": biologically determined period during which learning must occur for development to happen correctly, but development can still occur partially after this period Fig 1: Windows of plasticity in brain development
+"sensitive period": biologically determined period during which learning must occur for development to happen correctly, but development can still occur partially after this period

+Fig 1: Windows of plasticity in brain development

 Adapted from Hensch, T. K. (2005).
 Critical period plasticity in local cortical circuits.
 Nature Reviews Neuroscience, 6(11), 877-888.

 How do we test for a critical/sensitive period for language acquisition?

-How do we test for a critical/sensitive period for language acquisition?
-(1) Ideal experiment: deprive children of all linguisticinput during the purported critical/sensitive period and seehow language development occurs.
+(1) Ideal experiment: deprive children of all linguistic input during the purported critical/sensitive period and see how language development occurs.